 When considering the likelihood of snow in December, it is helpful to compare it to other winter months.
 January and February are typically the snowiest months in New York City, with average snowfall totals higher than those in December.
 This is because the coldest air outbreaks tend to occur later in the winter season, and the conditions are often more favorable for snowstorms.

-However, December still offers a reasonable chance of experiencing snow, especially around the holidays.
-The anticipation of a white Christmas is a strong motivator for many New Yorkers and tourists alike, and the possibility of snow adds a special touch to the festive season.
+Still, December still offers a reasonable chance of experiencing snow, especially around the holidays.
+Even so, the anticipation of a white Christmas is a strong motivator for many New Yorkers and tourists alike, and the possibility of snow adds a special touch to the festive season.
 While the odds of a significant snowstorm in December may be lower than in January or February, the potential for a dusting or a few inches of snow is always present.

 Current Forecasts and Predictions